cseg-michigan/cseg-michigan.github.io/townhall.md

 Graduate Student Town Hall
 ==========

 The graduate student town hall will be happening virtually on **March 30th at 6pm**.
-CSE Division Chair Peter Chen, Associate Dean Michael Wellman, Professor Westley Weimer, and Professor Emily Mower Provost will be in attendance.
+CSE Division Chair Peter Chen, Associate Dean Michael Wellman, Professor Westley Weimer, and Associate Professor Emily Mower Provost will be in attendance.

 All graduate students are welcome to virtually attend.
 Come to hear a statement of values from the new chair, info about ongoing investigations, climate survey results, and about ongoing DEI activities.
 Faculty members will also be taking questions.
 You can submit any questions in advance [here](https://pigeonhole.at/CSEGRADSTUDENTS2020).